joelanders/mp3-dump/README.md

 This only works for Version 2, Layer 3 right now.
 Not sure what I'll do with it.

+remix.mp3 is the result of grouping the frames into segments of 20 frames each, then repeating each segment three times, then writing the file back out.
+I'm not really allowed to play frames out-of-order (look up "byte reservoir"), and VLC gives errors, but it will play!

 output:
 ```
 file byte size: 40960